 The choice of method is a matter of preferences.
 However, we advise you to stay consistent and file all transactions using a single accounting method.

+Rental income accounting does not need to be limited to pen and paper.
 Using digital applications and services help investors integrate real estate accounting for different properties and analyze the profitability of each of them individually as well as identify units impact on the overall profitability of the business.

 Digitizing invoices and data also enable investors to access data from anywhere even while travelling.
 Furthermore, using advanced tools and past data investors can forecast future prospects, income, and expenditure.
 Digital applications also aid in decluttering the workspace and lend a helping hand in saving the planet.

 Apart from these, investors can hire experienced Certified Personal Accountants (CPAs) to manage their accounts and track their income and expenses.